Let the lawsuits begin: Delta tunnels get official state green light

-Gov. Jerry Brown’s administration gave the official go-ahead Friday for his controversial plan to bore two huge tunnels through the heart of Sacramento-San Joaquin Delta.
+Gov. Jerry Brown’s administration gave the official go-ahead Friday for his controversial plan to bore two huge tunnels beneath the heart of Sacramento-San Joaquin Delta.

 The state Department of Water Resources said it had finalized the lengthy environmental review of the $17.1 billion Delta tunnels project, officially known as California WaterFix.
-In what’s known as a “Notice of Determination,” regulators said building and operating the tunnels won’t violate the California Environmental Quality Act or harm fish, wildlife and human health.
+In what’s known as a “Notice of Determination,” regulators said building and operating the tunnels complies with the California Environmental Quality Act and won’t harm fish, wildlife or human health.

-The move came as little surprise to those closely following the decade-long push to build the project.
-Brown’s administration has long argued the tunnels would improve environmental conditions in the troubled Delta.
-By doing so, Brown has said the federal and state pumping stations in the southern part of the estuary will be able to deliver water more reliably to 25 million Southern Californians and Bay Area residents, and millions of acres of San Joaquin Valley farmland.
+The move came as little surprise to those following the decade-long push to build the project.
+Brown’s administration has long argued the 35-mile twin tunnels would improve environmental conditions in the troubled Delta.
+By re-routing a portion of the Sacramento River’s flow through the tunnels, Brown has said the federal and state pumping stations in the southern part of the estuary will do less harm to fish – and be able to deliver water more reliably to 25 million Southern Californians and Bay Area residents and millions of acres of San Joaquin Valley farmland.

-“Today, we have reached our next important benchmark in moving California towards a more reliable water supply,” said DWR Acting Director Cindy Messer in a prepared statement.
-“With this certification, our state is now closer to modernizing our aging water delivery system in a way that improves reliability and protects the environment.”
+DWR Acting Director Cindy Messer said the document is “a major milestone” that will “put WaterFix a step closer to construction, which could begin as early as 2018.”
+Construction will take at least a decade.

+At the same time, Messer said the state expects to get sued over the document by the project’s numerous opponents, who include Delta landowners, environmentalists and others.

-Friday’s decision, more than any other, paves the way for a flood of litigation.
+Indeed, Friday’s decision, more than any other so far, paves the way for a flood of litigation over the tunnels project.
 Legal experts said the state’s strict environmental law, known as CEQA, can often serve as a powerful tool for opponents to stand in the way of a project, at least temporarily.

 “It does slow things down for sure,” said George Hartmann, a Stockton lawyer who represents Delta farmers opposed to the tunnels.
 He said litigation is likely to begin “in short order.”